(112) Sean Nicklin

 It was my manager, Sean Nicklin.
 He explained that he was driving in from Muswell Hill, and that he did not normally come this way but Finchley Road had looked too congested.
 I gratefully accepted his offer of a lift in.

-On the morning of Thursday 8th June 1995, Sean asked me which particular areas I would like to pitch on on the new book we were to start the following week; World Infrastructure 1995.
+On the morning of Thursday 8th June 1995, Sean asked me which particular areas I would like to pitch on the new book we were to start the following week; World Infrastructure 1995.
 I suggested that I should call two types of company; those involved in Telecommunications and Railways.

-"Well actually that is quite appropriate", he observed, "because we had a meeting this morning and wrote down provisionally which areas we were going to assign to which salesman."
+"Well actually that is quite appropriate," he observed, "because we had a meeting this morning and wrote down provisionally which areas we were going to assign to which salesman."

 He then flipped over a card on which he had scribbled next to my name 'Telecommunication and Railways.'